anp/lolbench/docs/adding-new-benchmarks.md

 Add individual benchmarks functions to the new crate.
 A convenience macro is provided that will wrap an existing cargo benchmark in a criterion bench runner: `wrap_libtest!`, and an example benchmark which uses it is included with the generated benchmark crate.
 See more below for information on adapting benchmarks from existing frameworks.

-Add the benchmark crate to the CI config under `.circleci/config.yml`.
-Make sure the new build is added under both the `jobs` key and the `workflow` key -- follow existing examples.
+Add the benchmark crate to the CI config under `.github/workflows/main.yml`.
+Make sure the crate is listed as a new job -- follow existing examples.
 The build job should be named the same as the new crate and thus its `benches/` subdirectory.
-You should also add the new job as a requirement for the `rebalance` job.
+You should also add the new job as a requirement for the `rebalance` job, add its output to the list of artifacts to download.

 ### Adapting cargo/libtest benchmarks